songsbyarchit/meraki-demo-bridge/demo_flows/customer/hospitality/mx/30min.md

-[Opening]

-Hello and welcome, thank you for joining us today for a demo of the Meraki MX solution tailored for the Hospitality sector.
-Today, we'll be showcasing how our cloud-managed networking and security platform can revolutionize your operations and provide cost-effective solutions for your business.
+---

+**Demo Script**

+**Intro:**

+Hi there!
+Thank you for joining us today.
+I'm excited to show you how Cisco Meraki's MX can transform your network operations in the hospitality sector.
+Whether you're an IT admin or a financial decision maker, this demo is tailored to showcase the operational impact and cost justification of our solution.

+**Warm-up Questions:**

+- For customers: What does your current network setup look like?
+Where are your biggest IT headaches today?

-[Use Case 1: Guest Wi-Fi Management]
+**Use Case 1: Guest Wi-Fi Management**

-Let's start with a common use case in the hospitality industry - guest Wi-Fi management.
-With Meraki MX, you can easily set up a secure guest Wi-Fi network with just a few clicks. **Navigate to 'Wireless > SSIDs'** and you can create a separate SSID for your guests with limited bandwidth and access controls.
-This not only enhances the guest experience but also ensures the security of your internal network.
+Let's start by **logging into the Meraki Dashboard**.
+Here, you can easily **set up a secure guest Wi-Fi network** in just a few clicks.
+With Meraki, you can **customize splash pages**, **set bandwidth limits**, and **monitor guest usage** in real-time.

-[Use Case 2: Content Filtering and Security]
+**Use Case 2: Network Security and Compliance**

-Next, let's talk about content filtering and security.
-With Meraki MX, you can easily set up web filtering policies to block malicious websites and ensure compliance with industry regulations. **Navigate to 'Security & SD-WAN > Content Filtering'** and you can create custom policies based on categories or specific URLs to protect your network from threats.
-This not only enhances security but also improves operational efficiency by reducing the risk of cyber attacks.
+Next, let's **navigate to the Security & SD-WAN section**.
+With Meraki MX, you can **implement firewall rules**, **VPN configurations**, and **content filtering** to ensure compliance with industry regulations.
+The centralized dashboard makes it easy to **monitor security events** and **enforce policies** across all locations.

-[Use Case 3: VPN and Remote Access]
+**Use Case 3: WAN Optimization for Remote Sites**

-Lastly, let's discuss VPN and remote access capabilities.
-With Meraki MX, you can easily set up secure VPN tunnels for remote employees or branch offices. **Navigate to 'Security & SD-WAN > VPN'** and you can configure site-to-site VPNs or client VPNs with just a few simple steps.
-This not only enables seamless collaboration but also reduces the need for expensive dedicated connections, saving costs for your business.

-[Smart Questions]

-1. How are you currently managing guest Wi-Fi access and ensuring security for your network?
-2. Have you experienced any challenges with content filtering and web security in the past?
-3. How do you currently provide remote access for your employees or branch offices, and are you looking for a more cost-effective solution?

-[Closing]
+Now, let's focus on **WAN optimization for remote sites**.
+By **clicking on the SD-WAN tab**, you can **prioritize traffic**, **utilize multiple uplinks**, and **leverage built-in traffic shaping** to ensure optimal performance for critical applications.

+**Frequently Asked Questions:**

+Q: How does this solution reduce IT workload in our hospitality environment?
+A: Meraki simplifies management through one dashboard and automates many tasks like updates and troubleshooting.

+Q: What kind of ROI or cost reduction can we expect?
+A: Customers often report major time savings and reduced downtime, especially for remote sites.

+Q: Can we integrate this with our existing systems and security policies?
+A: Yes — Meraki supports APIs, SAML, and integration with existing firewalls, Active Directory, and SIEM tools.

-Thank you for taking the time to explore the Meraki MX solution with us today.
-We believe that our cloud-managed networking and security platform can greatly benefit your operations in the hospitality sector.
-If you have any further questions or would like to discuss a personalized solution for your business, please feel free to reach out to us.
-Thank you and have a great day!
+That concludes our demo.
+If you have any more questions or would like to see a specific feature in more detail, feel free to reach out.
+Thank you for your time!